EasterWorks/Cergs-Stealthchanger/README.md

 If you have any questions about necessary plugins or part designs, please reach out to the original creators (whom will be listed and credited when their content is used).
 I also HIGHLY recommend joining the public Stealthchanger Discord channel, link here: https://discord.gg/kXuEYBsa

+## Mile-High Overview of the Stealthchanger

+This is a shorter document than the Hardware and Configuration document which is going to cover the basic concepts as a toe-dip.
+I'm writing it right now :D

 ## How to Stealthchanger

 I have created a guide in this repo that covers all the steps I took from day 1 to fully-functional.
 You can find it here: https://github.com/EasterWorks/Cergs-Stealthchanger/blob/main/Hardware-And-Calibration.md